My Michigan

-"My Michigan" is the state song of Michigan.
+"My Michigan" is an official song of the state of Michigan.

 History

 It was written by Giles Kavanagh (lyrics) and H. O'Reilly Clint (music) in 1933.
-It was published by Clint's own music publishing company at Detroit.
+It was published by Clint's own music publishing company in Detroit.
 It was formally adopted as an official state song by the Michigan Legislature in 1937 by Concurrent Resolution 17.

-Despite being an official state anthem, the song is very rarely sung and has never been used on formal state occasions.
-This may be because doing so would incur liability to pay a royalty.
-The State did not purchase and/or the authors would not sell the copyright.
-Its copyright will expire at the end of 2028, the 95th year after its publication, per the Copyright Term Extension Act.
+Despite being an official state anthem, the song is rarely performed and has never been used on formal state occasions.
+The state government did not purchase and/or the authors would not sell the copyright.
+The song's copyright will expire at the end of 2028, the 95th year after its publication, per the Copyright Term Extension Act.

 There are two versions of the sheet music; one is held at the Rare Book Room at the Library of Michigan and the other is housed at the Bentley Historical Museum.